andalibmalit/humane-tech-framework/docs/design-patterns.md

 > **Note:** All design patterns in this framework should support the Promises of Humane Technology (Cared for, Present, Fulfilled, Connected) and avoid the anti-patterns (Erodes Well-Being, Divides Society, Exploits Privacy), as described at [buildinghumanetech.com](https://www.buildinghumanetech.com/).

+For a broader set of principles and frameworks, see the [Humane Tech Design Guide](./humane-design-framework/humane-tech-design-guide.md).

 This document provides reusable design patterns that implement humane technology principles.
 Each pattern addresses common design challenges while prioritizing user wellbeing and agency.

 ## Attention Management Patterns